 Grape rootworm was a key pest of grapes in NY and surrounding areas in the early 1900s.
 Since the sixties, broad-spectrum insecticides targeting grape berry moth greatly reduced the impact of grape rootworm.
 However, with the use of more selective materials and less use of insecticide overall in recent years, growers are observing more evidence of this pest, especially in the Lake Erie Region, but also in the Finger Lakes.
-Grape rootworm is a beetle in the Family Chrysomelidae (flea beetle family).
-The adult (Fig 11) feeds on leaf material, creating characteristic chain like feeding damage (Fig 12).
+Grape rootworm is a beetle in the creating characteristic chain like feeding damage (Fig 12).
 This damage is not economically significant.
 The adults emerge over the middle part of the season, starting around bloom time.
 After an initial bout of leaf feeding, they mate and the females lay clusters of eggs on older canes, often under loose bark.
 The eggs hatch and the larvae drop to the ground where they work their way into the soil to find fine grape roots to feed on.
-Feeding damage by
+Feeding damage by larger larvae cause reduced vine growth and vigor, increased vulnerability to stress, and reduced yields.